BEFORE YOU GO...

 - Type of Business – the risk associated with a business also comes with the industry it operates in and its nature.
 For instance, financial service firms are bound by more legal obligations than perhaps an online retail store.

 The identity solution from Shufti Pro offers universal language support, along with the ability to verify over 3000 documents.
 This allows us to verify users from over 230 countries around the world.
 Our AML databank includes names of Politically Exposed Persons (PEPs) from over 1000 + sanction lists and 3000 + databases.
 It is currently catering to a diverse set of clientele ranging from financial services to online retail businesses to crypto companies.
-With the ability to verify users in under a minute, Shufti Pro can fulfil a business’s KYC compliance requirements with increased efficiency.
+With the ability to verify users in under a minute, Shufti Pro can fulfill a business’s KYC compliance requirements with increased efficiency.

 Recommended for you: